 Germany, which actually gets less sunlight than we do here in the Northwest, has installed over 50% of the world's solar photovoltaic panels and is expecting to be 100% green in its national energy use by 2050.
-Germany has approximately 10% fewer annual hours of sunlight than Portland and Seattle and most of the country is actually north of the Puget Sound’s latitudes, yet over half of the world’s solar energy is being generated there.
+Germany has approximately 10% fewer annual hours of sunlight than Seattle and most of the country is actually north of the Puget Sound’s latitudes, yet over half of the world’s solar energy is being generated there.
 If Germany can produce that much solar energy with less sun, there is no reason not to go solar here in the Northwest.

 In addition, Washington has one of the best incentive programs in the country.
 The incentives make solar more financially attractive here than in the majority of the southern states.

 Because of the huge success of solar power in Germany, Washington has modeled its solar electric financial incentive programs on those of Germany, making Washington one of the most innovative and generous incentive programs in the country.
 These state incentives actually make solar more financially attractive than going solar in many of the sunniest states!
 Solar in Seattle, Bellevue, Redmond, Bainbridge, Tacoma, Olympia, and Everett and Snohomish County have grown be 50% annually.
 By Washington State making solar electricity worth three to four times that of what you pay for your electricity, a solar energy system that offsets 1/3rd of your annual electric consumption will actually offset your “entire” annual electric bill!
 In many of the sunny southern states it would require a solar energy system twice the size of a Puget Sound region solar system to offset an electric bill based upon the same electric usage.